cognitom/dotfiles/README.md

 # Dotfiles without dotfiles

 Good bye my dotfiles.
 I realize that I'm not using these so much these days.
+So,this is just a task list of Mac setup for me.

 - Target: Mac OS X Yosemite